AntoineLuciano/Insufficient-Gibbs-Sampling/README.md

 # Insufficient-Gibbs-Sampling

 `Robust_Gibbs` is a package that enables users to sample from the posterior parameters when only certain robust statistics of the data are accessible.
-The paper that comprehensively describes the theory behind these methods can be found on arXiv (coming soon!).
+The paper that comprehensively describes the theory behind these methods can be found on arXiv (\url{https://arxiv.org/abs/2307.14973}).
 Additionally, the code responsible for generating all the figures in the paper can be located in the `figures` file.

 ## Robust Gibbs package